xmartlabs/xmartlabs.github.io/_posts/2020-08-04-latest-updates-on-apple-machine-learning.md

 And talking about control training and Core ML converters, Create ML is less limited than before, and **coremltools** with its new version allows developers to convert its customs models created in other tools easier.

 To sum up, nowadays having a Machine Learning Expert can be a really nice to have, but by no means a necessity (at least for most basic models), which opens up incredible opportunities for mobile development, considering that adapting ML models requires less effort as time passes, and users are starting to grow accustomed to the topic.
-There is no doubt Apple witll continue introducing more capabilities and lowering the barrier of adoption, which is amazing for developers and Apple device users!
+There is no doubt Apple will continue introducing more capabilities and lowering the barrier of adoption, which is amazing for developers and Apple device users!